 6. Off-line Entertainment

 Chances are, Wi-Fi and mobile data would be weak or non-existent on your journey.
-Most platforms now offer offline viewing capabilities, so download all your music, movies, youtube videos etc. for before you start on your travels.
+Most platforms now offer offline viewing capabilities, so download all your music, movies, youtube videos etc. before you start on your travels.
 You’d also be saving yourself a lot of data by doing this!

 7. Powerbank / USB charging cable